LSmyrnaios/PublicationsRetriever/README.md

 A Java-program which retrieves the Document Urls from the given Publication-Web-Pages and if wanted, it can also download the full-texts.<br/>
 It is being developed for the European organization: [**OpenAIRE**](https://www.openaire.eu/).<br/>
+Afterwards, these full-text documents are mined, in order to enrich a much more complete set of OpenAIRE publications with inference links.<br/>

 The **DocUrlsRetriever** takes as input the PubPages with their IDs -in JSON format- and gives an output -also in JSON format, which contains the IDs, the PubPages, the DocUrls and a comment.<br/>